 First, check your new Architect for any shipping damage.
-We pack 'em pretty securely, but it's a vicious world out there and anything can happen twixt Mountlake Terrace, Washington, and your installation.
+We pack 'em pretty securely, but it's a vicious world out there and anything can happen between us building them here in Mountlake Terrace, Washington, and your installation.

 Paperwork

 Yes, filling out the warranty registration card is about as exciting as cleaning out your sock drawer, but we'd definitely like the card back after you've hooked up The Architect and played with it a while.
 We DO read each and every incoming card and react to your suggestions.
 That's how great products like this are created.